 Crypto transactions which are subject to Capital Gains Tax in the UK include:

 - Spending your crypto on goods or services.

 - Gifting your crypto (excluding gifting your crypto to your spouse or civil partner).

 With this in mind - we’ll look at the common types of DeFi transactions and how HMRC is likely to view them under the slightly confusing new guidance.

-DeFi lending tax UK
+DeFi crypto loans tax UK

 HMRC have just released extensive guidance around lending and borrowing crypto through DeFi protocols.

 For the lender, when you loan out crypto - you make a disposal which is subject to Capital Gains Tax.
 If you know the amount of crypto you're receiving in return for the loan - you should include this in your capital gains calculations.
 If you don't you can calculate this later.
 When you receive your crypto back after the loan, your capital is treated as an acquisition - but any return is not.
 Your return may be subject to Income Tax or Capital Gains Tax - depending on how you receive it.